 As you begin trail running in the dark, you will want to consider brightness, battery life, and how it’s worn or held.
 Read this guide from Running Warehouse to help make your decision, How to Choose the Best Running Light.

 If you’ll be out on the trail for a while, bring a snack with you.
 Don’t risk losing your energy or dropping your blood sugar level if you’re out in a remote spot by yourself.
-Plan for roughly 100 to 150 calories per hour in case the trail takes you longer than planned.
-Beginner trail runners may want to plan for a little extra at first until they learn their individual needs.
+Plan for roughly 100 to 150 calories per hour in case the planned route takes you longer.
+Beginner trail runners may want to plan for a little extra nutrition at first until they learn their individual needs.

 Stay hydrated.
 Some trail runners like to wear a hydration pack while they run, and others prefer to carry a water bottle.
 Try both methods and see what works best for you.